Individualized Policy Evaluation and Learning under Clustered Network Interference

-A large variance of the standard IPW estimator will negatively affect the performance of subsequent policy learning, which optimizes the empirical estimate of the value $\widehat{V}^{\text{IPW}}(\pi)$ across all policies in policy class $\Pi$.
+A large variance of the standard IPW estimator will negatively affect the performance of subsequent policy learning, which optimizes the empirical estimate of the value $\widehat{V}^{\text{IPW}}(\pi)$ across all policies in the policy class $\Pi$.
 A simulation study in Section~\ref{sec:simulation} demonstrates that a learned policy based on $\widehat{V}^{\text{IPW}}(\pi)$ can exhibit a slow rate of learning and substantially deviate from an optimal policy.
-An alternative is to use an efficient semiparametric estimator that is known to be asymptotically efficient, and often exhibit an improved finite-sample performance relative to the standard IPW estimator \citep{park2022efficient}.
+An alternative is to use an efficient semiparametric estimator that is known to be asymptotically efficient and often exhibits improved finite-sample performance relative to the standard IPW estimator \citep{park2022efficient}.
 Unfortunately, these efficient semiparametric estimators may still suffer from a large variance when the inverse-propensity weights are large.

-Indeed, it is not possible to generally improve upon the IPW estimator without an additional assumption given that the IPW estimator has been shown to be minimax optimal (up to some constant factors) in the non-asymptotic regime \citep{wang2017optimal}.
-This observation motivates our semiparametric modeling assumption that places a constraint on the structure of spillover effects.
-We turn to the description of this proposed model next.
+Indeed, it is generally impossible to improve the IPW estimator without an additional assumption given that the IPW estimator has been shown to be minimax optimal (up to some constant factors) in the non-asymptotic regime \citep{wang2017optimal}.
+This observation motivates our semiparametric modeling assumption, to which we now turn.